What caused Turkish plane crash? Experts weigh in on deadly incident

 Did the aircraft’s age play a role?

-The C-130 Hercules which crashed in Georgia is the “longest military aircraft in continuous production in the world,” Scott Bateman, a former RAF pilot who flew the aircraft, said in a post on X.
+The C-130 Hercules is the “longest military aircraft in continuous production in the world”, Mr Bateman said, with more than 70 years of service.

-He criticised the “rubbish being spouted about the aircraft’s safety record”, describing it as a “hugely reliable airframe that is very forgiving in all but a few circumstances outside of enemy action”.
+Some analysts have said Turkey's fleet of Lockheed Martin C-130s is old and needs renewing, despite the aircraft's general reliability, and that the likely cause of the crash was a technical failure, Reuters reported.

+“Airplanes don't age in the same way as perhaps cars would,” Mr Bateman explained, adding that they “constantly get upgraded to bring them from to an acceptable standard for flying around today”.

 Mr Gustafsson said the age of an aircraft in itself is “not a good indication” as to why an aircraft crashes.